Emily Ratajkowski Heats Up Instagram With Ultra-Racy Bikini Shot

 As per usual, her steamy pics left fans glued to their phones, and for good reason.
 In classic Emily Ratajkowski style, the dark-haired beauty held nothing back as she modeled her sexy creations for the camera, flaunting her Internet-famous curves in a slew of racy bikinis and monokinis.

-Saturday was no different, as the gorgeous supermodel shut down Instagram with a scorching bikini shot that left followers drooling over her hotness.
-Snapped in an elegant-looking bedroom, Emily struck a sultry pose as she put her insane bikini body on display in an ultra-revealing two-piece.

-Shared to the Instagram page of her beachwear and lingerie brand, Inamorata Woman, the new pic showed Emily rocking a yellow bandeau bikini, one from the newly-released collection.
-The Sports Illustrated: Swimsuit Edition model left very little to the imagination in the daring two-piece, one that beautifully accentuated her hourglass curves.
+On Saturday, she shared a new photo to the Instagram page of her beachwear and lingerie brand, Inamorata Woman.
+In the new pic, the Sports Illustrated: Swimsuit Edition model rocked a yellow bandeau bikini, a piece from the newly-released collection from her brand.

-Not one to play coy in front of the camera, Emily unabashedly flashed the flesh in the scanty beach attire.
+Not one to play coy in front of the camera, Emily unabashedly flashed her flesh in the scanty beach attire.
 Made up of a skimpy, strapless top and bold, high-cut, high-waist bottoms, the stylish piece did very little to cover up Emily’s jaw-dropping figure.
 The result was a sweltering, skin-baring snap that offered fans a copious view of her killer beach body.

 Aside from the daring cut of Emily’s barely-there swimsuit, equally noticeable was its saucy pattern.
 The chic ensemble boasted a cheeky animal print and was covered in countless cheetah spots.
-Channeling her inner feline, the stunning Vogue model gave off some serious predator vibes in the racy two-piece, and brought Instagram to its knees in the process.
+Channeling her inner feline, the stunning Vogue model gave off some serious predator vibes in the photo.

 As expected, Emily slayed the beach-babe look in the mind-blowing bikini.
 The sizzling model flaunted her deep cleavage in the tiny top, nearly popping out of the minuscule piece.
-To add even more spice to the already blazing shot, she flashed quite a bit of underboob in itty-bitty garment, one that could barely contain her buxom curves.
-A knotted detail in the front called even more attention to her generous decolletage, ensuring that her shapely chest was the focal point of the snapshot.
+To add even more spice to the shot, she flashed a bit of underboob in the itty-bitty garment.
+A knotted detail in the front of the bandeau top called even more attention to her generous decolletage, making her shapely chest a focal point of the snapshot.

-Emily flashed more than her ample bust in the fiery snap.
-The ravishing supermodel and actress also showed off her ripped abs and taut waistline, highlighted by the curve-exposing bikini bottoms.
-Likewise, her sculpted hips were also on display, as were her chiseled thighs.
+The ravishing supermodel and actress also showed off her ripped abs and taut waistline in the snap, highlighted by the curve-exposing bikini bottoms.
+Likewise, her sculpted hips and chiseled thighs were also on display.

 The 28-year-old hottie paired her sexy look with a smoldering attitude.
-As she sat down on the freshly made bed, one decorated with slightly-crimpled white sheets, Emily arched her back in a provocative manner that emphasized her hourglass frame.
+As she sat down on the freshly made bed, one decorated with slightly-crumpled white sheets, Emily arched her back in a provocative manner that emphasized her hourglass frame.
 Tilting her head back and to the side in a coquettish gesture, she swept a few chestnut-brown locks across her face, letting her long tresses freely cascade down her back and over her shoulder.

 A bright yellow lamp visible in the background of the shot mirrored the color of Emily’s bikini, sparking renewed interest in the trendy two-piece.